 Instead of addressing the letter to William and Mary in Williamsburg, Virginia, it was sent to Norfolk.
 The postman in Norfolk noticed no discrepancies because William and Mary had started an extension campus in Norfolk two years before with the name William and Mary, Norfolk Division.

 When the football people in Norfolk received the invitation, they were as delighted as they were surprised.
 And why wouldn’t they be?
 They had only started their football team a year before and had assembled it in just two days.
-So being recognized by a big school like Miami so soon was unexpected affirmation; enough to make their heads nod.
-Without delay, they signed the contract and sent it back.
+So being recognized by a big school like Miami so soon was unexpected affirmation, enough to make their heads nod.
+While tugging on their suspenders and being rather taken by themselves, someone signed the contract and sent it back.

 When the time came, the football people in Norfolk booked a two-day train ride to Miami and entered the stadium fully believing that they belonged.
 They played so well that the Hurricanes chose to take a safety late in the game rather than risk a mishap punt from their own end zone.